 Pilots dine on the same grub that the passengers get, but not necessarily the same quality.
-Because the airline can’t risk both pilots getting food poisoning, and airline food has a reputation for questionable quality—insert lame stand-up comedy joke here—they make sure to eat different meals.
+Because the airline can't risk both pilots getting food poisoning, and airline food has a reputation for questionable quality, they make sure to eat different meals.
 The pilot usually gets the first class meal, and the copilot the business class meal.

 Think about all the things that can go wrong.

-Hey, they’re just like you!
-If you’ve ever gotten on a flight and worried about all the ways the plane could crash, you’re not alone.
+Hey, they're just like you!
+If you've ever gotten on a flight and worried about all the ways the plane could crash, you're not alone.
 Your pilot is likely thinking the same thing.
-Even when everything is going normal, a pilot’s mind will wander to the worse case scenarios.
-If there’s an engine failure, or a fire on board, or depressurization, they have to be acutely aware of the nearest alternative airports for a quick and easy landing.
+Even when everything is going smoothly, a pilot's mind will wander to the worse-case scenarios.
+If there's an engine failure, or a fire on board, or depressurization, they have to be acutely aware of the nearest alternative airports for a quick and easy landing.

 It's technically against FAA regulations, but pilot selfies still happen with an alarming regularity.
 It even resulted in a fatal plane crash in 2014, which, according to an official report, was caused by the pilots "taking self-photographs with their cell phones."
 But don't be too concerned; in most cases, if you notice a pilot posting mid-air selfies to his Instagram page, he's likely just using Photoshop.